Spinal narrowing treatments can include conservative options and the potential for surgery

 If you are concerned about the risks and difficulties of a traditional procedure, contact Laser Spine Institute.
 Our minimally invasive spine surgery is performed on an outpatient basis because our surgeons use a less than 1-inch incision to access the spine and decompress nerves.
 This results in a shorter recovery time^ with less risk of complication than traditional procedures.

-To find out if you may be a candidate for one of our procedures, reach out to our dedicated team of Spine Care Consultants today to receive a no-cost MRI review.*
+To find out if you may be a candidate for one of our procedures, reach out to our dedicated team of Patient Empowerment Consultants today to receive a no-cost MRI review.*